-- The earliest evidence of settlements in today’s Berlin central areas is a wooden beam dated from approximately 1192.
+- The earliest evidence of settlements in the area is a wooden beam dated from approximately 1192.

 - Berlin is Germany’s largest city with a population of 3.4 million.
 The Berlin metropolitan area has a population of 5 million.
 It’s the second most populous city and the 8th most populous urban area in the European Union.

-- The Berliner Fernsehturm is the highest structure in Berlin.
+- The Berliner Fernsehturm is the highest structure in the city.
 It’s 368 meters (1207 feet) high and has an observation platform at 203 meters.

 - The Nikolaikirche (a church building) is one of the oldest buildings in Berlin and dates back to the 13th / 14th century.

 - The Berlin Wall was built by East Germany in 1961 and existed till it was completely demolished in 1989.
-More than 5,000 people tried crossing over the Berlin Wall from East Berlin to the West Berlin in this period.
+More than 5,000 people tried crossing it in this period.

 - Construction on the world famous Brandenburg Gate was completed in 1791.
 This structure functioned as a border post between East and West Germany when Germany was still divided.

-- The Siegessaule (Victory Column) is a major tourist attraction in Berlin.
+- The Siegessaule (Victory Column) is a major tourist attraction in the city.
 The bronze statue of Victoria on this structure was designed by Friederich Drake and is 8.3m high.
 The monument was built between 1864 and 1873 and designed by Heinrich Strack.

-- Berlin has 170 museums that can be visited by visitors.
+- There are 170 museums that can be visited by visitors.